-This guidance replaces the 2009 iAIM framework and incorporates the most uptodate evidence from the AIM-NSPCC partnership to help professionals deal with internet based sexual offending.
+This guidance, written by AIM associate Richard Swann, replaces the 2009 iAIM framework and incorporates the most uptodate evidence from the AIM-NSPCC partnership to help professionals deal with internet based sexual offending.
 In 2017 our understanding of how technology may facilitate sexual offending amongst adolescents has deepened and this guidance is offered to help practitioners safely navigate their way through an increasing complex child abuse environment.

 The Guidance an a single day training programme in support is now available via the AIM Project.
 Contact email@example.com for more details and read an outline of the training in the training section of this website.